 Quality of Service is a method of marking packets in order to get treated preferentially as compared to unmarked packet.
-Typically this scheme is available at IP layer.
+Typically this scheme is available at the IP layer.
 The QoS is important in order to provide better throughput, minimized delay and less jitter in packet Delivery.
 The IP header provides a field which can be used to mark preferences for any IP packet.
-For some applications resources need to be reserved in order to provide QoS, such scheme is called Integrated Service.
-For others marking packets with a particular class so that they get preferential treatment at router does the job, this is called Differentiated service.
-Though network these days are very robust, so the reason for need of QoS is mainly congestion as compared to packet loss.
-However, packet loss is quite common in wireless networks, so this criteria must be kept in mind while choosing a QoS mechanism.
+For some applications, resources need to be reserved in order to provide QoS, such scheme is called Integrated Service.

-For VoIP a guaranteed service is required since interactive services are intolerant to delays or losses.
-The resources have to pre-booked to avoid delays and ensure availability of sufficient bandwidth.
+A guaranteed service is required for VoIP since interactive services are intolerant to delays or losses.
+The resources have to be pre-booked to avoid delays and ensure the availability of sufficient bandwidth.
 Typically SIP uses Resource reservation protocol(RSVP) and Real Time Control Protocol(RTCP) for QoS.
 RSVP determines Traffic specifications(Tspecs) and based on Tspecs, it determines Reservation specifications.